vuejs/docs/src/guide/list.md

 # List Rendering

-<VideoLesson href="https://vueschool.io/lessons/list-rendering-in-vue-3?friend=vuejs" title="Learn how to render lists on Vue School">Learn how to render list with a free Vue School lesson</VideoLesson>

 ## Mapping an Array to Elements with `v-for`

 We can use the `v-for` directive to render a list of items based on an array.
 The `v-for` directive requires a special syntax in the form of `item in items`, where `items` is the source data array and `item` is an **alias** for the array element being iterated on: